 As you can see, these sentences make statements, whether of fact or opinion.
-Declarative sentences can be simple, or compound.
-They can also be in any tense, as long as they do their basic job of presenting information
+Declarative sentences can be simple, complex, or compound.
+They can also be in any tense, as long as they do their basic job of presenting information.

 Practically all of your essays and reports can be made almost entirely of this sentence type.

 As the name suggests Interrogative sentences interrogate, or ask questions.
 The term is used in grammar to refer to features that form questions.
 These are direct questions, and they are punctuated with a question mark.
-Interrogative sentences are typically marked by inversion of the subject and predicate; that is, the first verb in a verb phrase appears before the subject
+Interrogative sentences are typically marked by inversion of the subject and predicate; that is, the verb appears before the subject.

 - Are you quite sure?